benmcp/add-to-calendar-buttons/README.md

+Note - This is a fork of [this repo](https://github.com/carlsednaoui/add-to-calendar-buttons).
+Please address issues there.

 # OuiCal

 A simple JS library that enables you to add an "add to calendar" button for your upcoming events.